-The English Department's Honors Program is designed principally for undergraduates who, while pursuing the conventional English Major, would like to undertake an extended writing project during their senior year.
+The English Department's Honors Program is designed principally for undergraduates who, while pursuing the English Major, would like to undertake an extended writing project during their senior year.
 Students who plan to pursue graduate work in English should seriously consider participating in this program.

 Students in the Program will meet frequently as a group to discuss common concerns; they may also be invited to attend special lectures and events.

 Members of the College of Arts and Sciences Honors Program may, if they wish, fulfill their honors requirements through the English Department.
-Those students must go through the regular EN Honors application and thesis evaluation process, however.
+Those students must go through the regular English Honors application and thesis evaluation process, however.

 For application instructions and the application form, consult the Honors Program Guidelines.

 Senior Theses due: April 8th by 5:00 p.m.

 Application deadline: Thursday, April 24, 2014 by 5:00 p.m.

 Honors Tea: May 5, 2014